 Just because you have a different set of experiences to your partner it doesn’t mean you’re any less close.
 In fact, being apart from them can make your relationship stronger.

-Heading off into the horizon on a solo trip without your partner is not a walk in the park, however.
-It’s actually pretty hard and I wasn’t prepared for it at all.
+Heading off into the horizon on a solo trip without your partner is no walk in the park.
+It’s actually pretty hard and no amount of mindset planning could prepare me at all.

 As soon as I said my goodbyes and boarded the plane the tears were unleashed.
-I don’t think it was entirely my fault.
-Apparently your emotions become heightened due to the altitude on a plane so you’re more susceptible to crying.
+I like to think this wasn’t completely my fault.
+Apparently your emotions become heightened due to the altitude on a plane so you’re more susceptible to crying…

-The first few weeks travelling solo were a challenge.
-New Zealand wasn’t exactly a culture shock but the timezone still took some getting used to.
+During those first few weeks, travelling solo was hard.
+New Zealand wasn’t exactly a culture shock but the timezone still took some getting used to (you can read about my New Zealand solo travel itinerary here).
 I even caught myself counting down the days until I could see my boyfriend again.

 I was enjoying the time to myself immensely and the thought of going home filled me with dread.
 The less I spent thinking about the days I had left the more quickly they went by.
 Typical really.